FeaturesPricing

 Create An Episode

-If you want to make an in-studio recording or as recording with b-roll footage, all you need to do is set the camera at a strategic position to capture the video.
+If you want to make an in-studio recording or as recording with b-roll footage, all you need to do is set the camera in a strategic position to capture the video.

-If you want to use a still image for your video, the first thing you do is to create the image.
-If you are interviewing remotely, you have to press record on your conferencing software during the interview.
+If you want to use a still image for your video, the first thing you do is create the image.

 You want to make sure the room is well illuminated and neat.
-Wear smart clothing and make yourself ready for the camera.
-When you start recording, you have to maintain a professional body posture, be sure your face is visible to the camera, so that your viewers can read your expressions.
+Wear smart clothes and ensure you look beautiful for the camera.
+When you start recording, maintain professional body posture.
+Be sure that your face is visible to the camera so that your viewers can read your facial expressions.

-The primary issue when it comes to video is that you cannot just remove errors.
+When it comes to video, the primary issue is that you cannot just remove errors.
 In a traditional podcast, you can edit mistakes easily.
 But on a podcast video, you can’t cut out errors without making an easily visible cut on the video.
-So it would help if you were careful with what you say so you don’t make errors.

-Although cameras can easily record sound, the best thing to do is to record your audio using standard podcast gear separately.
-This helps you maintain a clear and crisp sound without the fear of too much background noise.
+Although cameras can easily record sound, the best thing to do is record your audio using standard podcast gear separately.
+This helps you maintain a clean and crisp sound without the fear of too much background noise.

 After you edit your audio file, you can create your video podcast by syncing the audio and video workings together in your video editing software.
-Be sure to make the sound match what displays on your screen, especially the lips, so your video doesn’t seem unprofessional.
+Be sure to make the audio matches the video, specifically lip-syncing.

-Adjust the colour grading while editing your video if it looks dull, it will help create a pleasing aesthetic.
-And if you decide to get creative, use cuts, transition effects and zooming as that would raise the production value.
+Adjust the color grading while editing your video if it looks dull, it will help create a pleasing aesthetic.
+And if you decide to get creative, use cuts and transition effects to raise the production value.

-Here are some video editing tools I recommend:
+Here are some video editing tools we recommend:

 • Movie Maker Online